JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-03/organizing-specifications-with-claude-code/index.md

 ![Fast Mode on `https://platform.claude.com`](fast-mode-claude-platform.png)

-I wonder if my credits ran out more quickly because of this and how much more credits does _fast mode_ really uses… Of course, we’ll never know, but [a Google Search](https://www.google.com/search?q=claude+code+fast+mode+vs+no+fast+mode) can help us get started with finding out the answer.
+I wonder if my credits ran out more quickly because of this and how much more credits does _fast mode_ really uses… Perhaps that's where the 30% difference comes from?
+In the meantime, [a Google Search](https://www.google.com/search?q=claude+code+fast+mode+vs+no+fast+mode) could help us get started with finding out the answer.

 From that point on, I switched to Claude Pro subscription.